 Bonus: All gifts to the Upper Keys Future Fund will be matched 1:1 by CFFK, up to $25,000.
 That means a gift of $1,000 will provide $2,000 in grant monies available to Upper Keys nonprofits.
 This is indeed the power of collective giving in action.
 You may make a donation to the Upper Keys Future Fund by clicking on the button below.

-“If you’ve ever wondered what you can do to make a difference, here is your opportunity,” said Laura Lietaert, CFFK Board Member and Chair of the Upper Keys Advisory Council for CFFK.
+“If you’ve ever wondered what you can do to make a difference, here is your opportunity,” said Laura Lietaert, CFFK Board Member and member of the Upper Keys Advisory Council for CFFK.
 “All our generous donors who support the fund will double the impact of their gifts, help as many people as possible, and positively enhance the future for our Upper Keys residents and community.”

-Ten Upper Keys civic and business leaders are the charter members of the new Upper Keys Advisory Council, part of a series of initiatives to continue broadening CFFK’s mission, grantmaking, philanthropic donor base, and public awareness in Key Largo, Islamorada, and Tavernier.
+Nine Upper Keys civic and business leaders are the charter members of the new Upper Keys Advisory Council, part of a series of initiatives to continue broadening CFFK’s mission, grantmaking, philanthropic donor base, and public awareness in Key Largo, Islamorada, and Tavernier.

-Advisory Council members, who meet quarterly throughout the year, specifically help build philanthropy in the Upper Keys, raise awareness and advocate for the Community Foundation, advise CFFK on local needs and initiatives, identify potential nonprofits as grant applicants, and advise the CFFK Grants Committee on funding recommendations.
+Advisory Council members, who meet bi-monthly throughout the year, specifically help build philanthropy in the Upper Keys, raise awareness and advocate for the Community Foundation, advise CFFK on local needs and initiatives, identify potential nonprofits as grant applicants, and advise the CFFK Grants Committee on funding recommendations.

 Learn more about the role of Regional Advisors and how the Advisory Councils are helping CFFK here.